 - Guy Fawkes' Gunpowder Plot: Based on the Gunpowder Plot and the character of Guy Fawkes.

-- The Plague Doctor: The plague of black plague hit the English city and is one of the episodes that have not been left out in London Dungeon.
+- The Plague Doctor: The plague of the Black Death that struck the English city and is one of the episodes that have not been left out in London Dungeon.

 - Whitechapel Labyrinth.
 The show starring Jack the Ripper.

 - Drop Dead: Drop Ride: It takes visitors to Newgate Gallows, where the gallows were used in 1783.